Student Rights and Responsibilities

 Washington, DC 20202

 Students have the right to waive the above rights.
 Students may waive, in writing only, their right to inspect, review, amend and prevent disclosure of their education records.
-Students who wish to authorize the release of records to other individuals should contact Student Services for assistance.

 Education records are any records kept by UC San Diego that are directly related to a student and considered “personally identifiable.”
 The records may be stored in any media including, but not limited to, paper (handwritten or printed), computer information systems, video or audio recordings, microfilm or microfiche and any other electronic media such as email.